 Meet the Expert

-Karen B. Wolf is the founder, owner, and creative principal of KBW Interiors, a recipient of ASID's 2021 Design Excellence Award.
+Karen B. Wolf is the founder, owner, and creative principal of KBW Interiors, a recipient of the American Society of Interior Designers' 2021 Design Excellence Award.

 Long Beach Island, NJ